The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 >
 > And then it will be ready after Raging Strikes once again.
 There's a chance of a small GCD clip there, but not enough of one to cause issues.

-You can find mappings of the GCD/song/EA cycles discussed in this guide (many later) here: [Endwalker Bard cycles](https://bit.ly/3Ij53Fu)
+You can find mappings of the GCD/song/EA cycles discussed in this guide here: [Endwalker Bard cycles](https://bit.ly/3Ij53Fu)

-As a bonus to this timing, it turns out that a second GCD late-weave EA is pretty good too.
+As a bonus to using 2.48s, it turns out that a second GCD late-weave EA is pretty good too.
 That means if you do mess up and drift one GCD, you can fall back on this plan without disaster.
 Late-weave Raging Strikes instead of RS+EA, then in the next window do BL+EA / or just a late EA.

 This backup timing won't lead to major delays later, but any more drifting will.
-On top of the initial cost of delaying EA, you also lose a buffed Bloodletter on one side of the [coin flip](#bloodletter-pooling).
-As some consolation, it recoups a bit by getting you out of EA+PP collisions.
+On top of the initial cost of delaying EA, you also lose a buffed Bloodletter half the time.
+It does gain a bit back by getting you out of EA+PP collisions though, which is nice.

 ## Cycle Length

 The other reason for a 2.48s GCD is to keep the song cycle close to a clean 120 seconds.
-It doesn't have to be perfect, in practice most players drift by at least a fraction of a second.
+It doesn't have to be perfect - in practice most players drift by at least a fraction of a second.
 But you certainly don't want to be doing 121-121.5 second cycles every time.

 51.2% of the time, you will get procs on your first three ticks in Army's Paeon.
 Adding in an Empyreal Arrow, this is a "perfect" AP, the fastest buildup you can get.
-Since this occurs a small majority of the time, it makes sense to plan for perfect APs - as long as imperfect APs don't cause issues.
+Since this occurs a small majority of the time, it makes sense to plan for perfect APs (so long as imperfect APs don't cause issues).

 A 2.48s GCD keeps a tidy 120.15s cycle on perfect AP, a touch longer in reality due to frame delay.
 Longer APs shift everything cleanly, including the EA mentioned before.

 A 2.47s GCD (523-546 Skill Speed) with AP still going to 2.08, gives you the best chance to stick as close to 120s as possible.
 However, this is not an efficient use of substat points.
-You'd be adding SkS to not even affect over a third of your cycle.
+You'd be adding SkS to not even affect over a third of your cycle, since the AP/Muse GCD would not change.

 - - -